Sarahknightlepine/homeworkJune21/README.md

 Contributions
-I Sarah Lepine, worked with Andrew from Tutoring, and Mark G. from the Wiremock team to create the code and push it to git hub
+I Sarah Lepine, worked with Andrew from Tutoring, and Mark G. from the engineering team to create the code and push it to git hub